Warcross: Reception

 The novel was commercially successful and received generally positive reviews.
 After its release, the novel appeared on The New York Times Best Seller list in the young adult category where it remained for 12 weeks.

-The novel received mostly positive reviews with reviewers praising the seamless transition between plot elements.
+The novel received mostly positive reviews, with reviewers praising the seamless transition between plot elements.

-Warcross received mostly positive reviews from critics.
 Some critics took exception to the predictability of some of the plot elements and the shallow relationship between Emika and Hideo.

 In her list of the best science fiction books to read in September 2017, Everdeen Mason praised the novel for its quickly developing plot and entertainment value.
-Moreover, she argued that the novel transcends its young-adult billing, likening it to Neal Stephenson's Snow Crash.
+Moreover, she argued that the novel transcends its young-adult billing, likening it to Neal Stephenson's Snow Crash and Ernest Cline's Ready Player One.
 Kirkus praised the novel for the romance between Emika and Hideo and the plot which captures the feel of an action movie.
 Kirkus included Warcross in its list of the best teen science fiction books of 2017.

 Feliza Casano of Tor.com was critical in her review of Warcross, citing the monotony of the plot as a hindrance to the overall story.
 In particular, she took exception with the romance between Emika and Hideo and the disclosure of Zero's identity, believing that these plot elements were too easy to foretell.